HibberdLab/transrate/_src/index.md

 2. by mapping reads to the contigs and inspecting the alignments
 3. by aligning the contigs against proteins or transcripts from a related species and inspecting the alignments

-**By far** the most useful metrics are those based on read mapping, in particular you should pay attention to the *Transrate score* and the individual *contig scores*.
+**By far** the most useful metrics are those based on read mapping, in particular you should pay attention to the *Transrate assembly score*, the *optimised assembly score* and the individual *contig scores*.

 You can read about these in detail on the [transcriptome assembly metrics](metrics.html) page.